-Figure 11: Security prompt for the certificate of the device
+Figure 11: Security prompt for the certificate of the device for SSH access

 Now the Putty client opens and the login information for the user admin has to be entered.
 Then, the command line is ready for input via SSH.
 The password is not displayed on the screen.